t8js/router/README.md

 );
 // at "/sections/<id>" ?
 "Section <id>" : undefined
 ```

+⬥ With a regular expression route pattern, `params` contains values of its capturing groups accessible by numeric indices; named capturing group values can also be retrieved by their names (like `params.id` in the examples above).

 ⬥ Type-safe `params` can be obtained by providing a type-safe URL pattern, such as produced by [*url-shape*](https://github.com/t8js/url-shape#readme), to `route.match(pattern)` or `route.at(pattern, x, y)`.